Code Lyoko: Supporting characters

-More commonly known as Franz Hopper (a combination of his middle name and the maiden name of his wife) he is/was the creator of both Lyoko and X.A.N.A., and was involved in the creation of Project Carthage.
-His wife Anthea, was kidnapped by men in black suits and he was forced to flee with his young daughter, Aelita.
-The two went to live in a house called the Hermitage, located in a park near Kadic Academy and the abandoned factory.
-While working as a science teacher at the school, he constructed the Supercomputer in the factory, and programmed X.A.N.A. and the virtual world of Lyoko within it.
-When the men in black suits tracked him down again, he took Aelita to the factory and virtualized her into Lyoko with him, where he believed they would be safe.
-However, X.A.N.A. refused to obey its creator's orders or live in peace alongside Franz and his daughter.
-Franz was forced to shut the Supercomputer down until it was eventually discovered by Jeremy nearly ten years later.
+More commonly known as Franz Hopper, a combination of his middle name and the maiden name of his wife, he is the creator of Lyoko and X.A.N.A. and was involved in the creation of Project Carthage.
+After his wife Anthea was kidnapped by men in black suits, he was forced to flee with his daughter Aelita.
+They came to live at a house called the Hermitage, located in a park near Kadic Academy and the abandoned factory.
+While working as a science teacher at the school, he constructed the Supercomputer in the factory and programmed X.A.N.A. and the virtual world of Lyoko within it.
+When the men in black suits tracked him down again, he took Aelita to the factory and virtualized her into Lyoko alongside him, where he believed they would be safe.
+However, X.A.N.A. refused to obey its creator's orders or live in peace alongside them, and Franz was forced to shut the Supercomputer down until it was eventually discovered by Jeremy nearly ten years later.
 In one of the final episodes of the show, he sacrifices himself to allow Jeremy to finally destroy X.A.N.A.